 Latvia is an active and trustworthy ally to the North Atlantic Treaty Organisation (NATO) and the European Union (EU) and contributes to the guarantee of stability and security by: participation in international operations; strengthening of military and civilian crisis management capabilities; increasing defence budget; providing help to other countries, when necessary, and actively cooperating with other partners bilaterally and multilaterally.

-Latvia participates in EU civilian and military operations, in NATO led military operations and in missions led by the Organisation for Security and Cooperation of Europe (OSCE).
-Until now, Latvia has not directly engaged in the United Nations led operations.
+Latvia participates in EU civilian and military operations, in NATO led military operations, in UN led peace keeping operation as well as in missions led by the Organisation for Security and Cooperation of Europe (OSCE).

 Fighting international terrorism